Fleming-Society/Bounty-projects/README.md

 **£10 Gift Card / Voucher of your choice for 1 Stars**

 **You will be presented in the "Hall of Fame" on our Fleming Society website alongside with your project!**

+**Project ideas getting picked by Qualcomm will have a Qualcomm related prize**

 # Contact